spdk/spdk/doc/bdev_module.md

 that implements RAID.
 Virtual bdevs are created in the same way as regular bdevs, but take one additional step.
-The module can look up the underlying bdevs it wishes to route I/O to using spdk_bdev_get_by_name(), where the string name is provided by the user in a configuration file or via an RPC.
+The module can look up the underlying bdevs it wishes to route I/O to using spdk_bdev_get_by_name(), where the string name is provided by the user via an RPC.
 The module then may proceed is normal by opening the bdev to obtain a descriptor, and creating I/O channels for the bdev (probably in response to the `get_io_channel` callback).
 The final step is to have the module use its open